Boston Public Market

 The Boston Public Market is an indoor public market that opened in July 2015 in downtown Boston, adjacent to the Rose Fitzgerald Kennedy Greenway.
-The market houses more than 35 year-round vendor stalls, and is open seven days a week.
-An outdoor farmers' market that is open on Sundays and Wednesdays from May to November began in 2014 on the plaza next to the building.
+The market houses more than 28 year-round vendor stalls, and is open seven days a week.
 Vendors for the indoor market are selected by the operator, the non-profit Boston Public Market Association, and must sell food and other products that are produced or originate in New England, as well as a limited amount of certain produce that is not able to grow in New England.
 The market was the first in the United States with an all-local-food requirement.
-That being said, the requirement was not met by all vendors.
 The association operates a second seasonal outdoor farmers' market in Dewey Square, near the southern end of the Greenway.

-The Trustees of Reservations operates a vendor booth with dairy products from its Appleton Farms.
-The Trustees also operates a 3,200 square foot kitchen within the market that will be "programmed with hands-on cooking demos, lectures, family activities, exercise classes, training and community events."